GeoSPARQL

-GeoSPARQL is a standard for representation and querying of geospatial linked data for the Semantic Web from the Open Geospatial Consortium (OGC).
+GeoSPARQL is a model for representing and querying geospatial linked data for the Semantic Web.
+It is standardized by the Open Geospatial Consortium as OGC GeoSPARQL.

+As of version 1.1, published in 2024, a validator for RDF data to meet GeoSPARQL patterns is also supplied, using SHACL as well as a Simple Features hierarchy of geometry classes and a vocabulary of GeoSPARQL rules and functions.

 The definition of a small ontology based on well-understood OGC standards is intended to provide a standardized exchange basis for geospatial RDF data which can support both qualitative and quantitative spatial reasoning and querying with the SPARQL database query language.

 The Ordnance Survey Linked Data Platform uses OWL mappings for GeoSPARQL equivalent properties in its vocabulary.
 The LinkedGeoData data set is a work of the Agile Knowledge Engineering and Semantic Web (AKSW) research group at the University of Leipzig, a group mostly known for DBpedia, that uses the GeoSPARQL vocabulary to represent OpenStreetMap data.